derickayala25/osticket-prereqs/README.md

 </p><br/>

 <b>Install HeidiSQL</b></br>
+HeidiSQL allows you to connect to and manage databases.
 1. Go to https://www.heidisql.com/.
 2. Click on the <b>Downloads</b> tab next to the <b>Home</b> tab.
 Close out any ad pop-up windows.
 3. Click on the <b>Installer, 64 bit</b> link.
 Go to the <b>Downloads</b> folder and double-click on <b>HeidiSQL_12.10.0.7000_Setup</b>.